 Biblical Fiction Books for Middle School Students

 I don’t remember reading Biblical fiction as a kid, maybe because there wasn’t much available?
 But now, yes!
-Here are a few amazing Biblical fiction books for middle school students!
+Here are a few amazing Biblical fiction for 6th grade and beyond:

 Crossroads Among the Gentiles:

 Raise your hand if you grew up on Choose Your Own Adventure.
 Well now they are back, and biblical!!
 Crossroads Among the Gentiles is set in Jesus’ time, from the eyes of 10-12-year-olds (boys and girls) I could not put it down.
 Mine was an advanced Ebook from @NetGalley that was not fully formatted, but it did not matter in the slightest.
 It was too much fun helping a Samaritan boy and a Jewish boy and girl make wise choices.

 I enjoyed all three adventure threads, and of course, I went back through several times to make all the different choices.